Performance archive 2019 Liisa Pentti: Hauraat silmät – Fragile eyes

 Fragile Eyes takes the themes explored by Cixous onto the level of performative action and dreamlike logic.
 The performance in an immersive fabric where the audioscape and situations, new texts and songs inspired by Cixous' thinking evoke hallucinatory states of being.
 Its dreamlike, absurd atmosphere is created when everyday occurrences merge with fantasy.
 The performance navigates the borderlines between various performing arts yet refuses to lock itself into any single genre.

 Six performers appear on the stage: Sonja Ahlfors and Joanna Wingren from the group Blaue Frau, Danish performer Bo Madvig, Marlon Moilanen, Pinja Poropudas and Klara Wenner Tångring.
-The workgroup also includes lighting designer Meri Ekola, sound designer Jouni Tauriainen, costume designer Ingvill Fossheim and dramaturge Titta Halinen.
+The workgroup also includes lighting designer Meri Ekola, sound designer Jouni Tauriainen, costume designer Ingvill Fossheim, set designer Fabian Nyberg, dramaturge Titta Halinen and, as an outside eye, Rea-Liina Brunou.